| | Because in our 12 months in government we set an

 promoted tourism as a major avenue of development to create jobs and show

+investor confidence in the country.
 We proved we have the right mix of policies, the

 dynamism and the vision needed to attract big investors into the country.